HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

     "FOO" [ws] ':' [ws] "ALL" | { "LIKE" [ws] <pattern_expression> }

     pattern_expression: <quoted_wildcard_expression>[<matching_flags>][<max_matching_length] | '/'<regular_expression>'/'[<regexp_flags>]
-    wildcard_expression: A sequence of zero or more Unicode characters in UTF-8 encoding, using backslash escapes like C language and wildcard characters (`*` or `?`).
+    wildcard_expression: A sequence of zero or more Unicode characters in UTF-8 encoding, using backslash escapes like C language \
+        and `*` or `?` as the wildcard characters.
     regular_expression: A regular expression conforms to POSIX.1-2001.

     quoted_wildcard_expression: '''<wildcard_expression>''' | '"'<wildcard_expression>'"'